oroinc/documentation/commerce/frontstore_guide/shopping_lists/index.rst

 Shopping Lists
 ==============

-The following guide will describe how shopping lists can be used in OroCommerce front store.
+The following guide will describe how shopping lists can be used in the OroCommerce front store.

 .. contents:: :local:
    :depth: 2